-Campaign managers need to take responsibility for their cybersecurity strategy, but most will delegate development and supervision to a deputy or operations director.
-It's important that cybersecurity is tightly integrated into human resources (HR) and information technology (IT) work, since correctly onboarding staff, provisioning hardware, and controlling permissions will be critical to your strategy.
-Many small campaigns will rely on volunteer support for IT and cybersecurity.
-You can use this playbook to guide your discussion with your volunteer support.
-The key is to thoroughly vet the volunteers who support you and carefully control access, so that volunteer support doesn't create new vulnerabilities.
-You should make sure a campaign staffer is supervising IT work and controlling permission to access different systems.
+Campaign and party leadership need to take responsibility for their cybersecurity strategy, but most will delegate development and supervision to a technology or operations point-person.
+It's important that cybersecurity is tightly integrated into all elements of a party and campaign, especially staff and volunteer recruiting (human resources) and information technology, communications and outreach work, since correctly onboarding staff and volunteers, provisioning hardware, and controlling accounts, systems and permissions will be critical to your strategy.
+For volunteers in particular, it is key to thoroughly vet them and carefully control access, so that volunteer support doesn't create new vulnerabilities.
+You should make sure that full-time party and campaign staff are supervising IT work and controlling permission to access different systems up and down the party structure.